 Under 6's - Contact Mike Hanaway mobile 07773670319

-Under 9 Blacks-Goalkeeper required.
-Are you in year 4 and a little bit mad?
+Under 10 Blacks 2014/15 season - Goalkeeper required.
+Will you be starting Year 5 in September and a little bit mad?
 If you want to be a HERO come and join our training!
 Give Sue a call on 07455360980.

-Foots Cray Lions Under 15 White requires an outfield player to add to squad playing in Selkent B-East div.
+Foots Cray Lions Under 16 White 2014/15 season are looking for a defender and striker to add to squad playing in Selkent B-East div.

 Training Friday evenings & matches on Sunday's.